Our Unforgettable Shell Beach Experience

 Goulet Bluff and Eagle Bluff

 Later on, we drove along the coast towards the town to see Goulet Bluff and Eagle Bluff.
-These two lookouts offer a beautiful view of Henri Freycinet Harbour.
-We went on a boardwalk that stretches close to the ocean.
-White, high cliffs looked magnificent!
+These two lookouts offered breathtaking views of Henri Freycinet Harbour.
+Walking along the boardwalk, we were able to appreciate the beauty of the white, high cliffs, which appeared even more magnificent up close.

 The next day we are leaving Nanga Bay Station Resort to visit Kalbarri National Park – the best red cliffs in Australia.